 Other than price, which we’ll discuss shortly, what’s the real-world difference between each HairMax Lasercomb?

-With this in mind, it appears that between the highest and lowest priced models, you’ll save about 13.5 minutes per session (we’ll come back to this in the final section).
+With this in mind, it appears that between the highest and lowest priced models, you’ll save about 13.5 minutes per session.
+Be sure to keep this number in mind.

 Will HairMax LaserCombs Work With Your Hair & Skin Type?